Saswati-Project/Saswati-Project.github.io/index.md

 ---
+layout: default
-title: My Site
+title: Home
-theme: minima
 ---

+# Welcome to My Site!

+This is my site using the **Minimal** theme on GitHub Pages.